Alfresco/docs-alfresco/digital-workspace/latest/troubleshooting/index.md

 To change your profile, locate the Profile menu item on the top right and click the profile image, and then click **My Profile**.

 You can edit the **General** and **Company details** sections by clicking **Edit**.
 Once you have made the required changes, click **Save**.

+### Why is the preview not available when I add property system.thumbnail.generate=false to alfresco-global.properties

+When the property `system.thumbnail.generate=false` is added to `alfresco-global.properties`, the thumbnail generation is disabled and the preview is not available.

+To see the preview, set the property `system.thumbnail.generate` to `true`.